quiltdata/t4/README.md

 ## Things you can do with T4

 * Find the data that you're looking for
+    * Preview Jupyter notebooks, images, and markdown files in S3
     * Browse any S3 bucket
     * Search every file in your bucket
     * Annotate files and directories with searchable JSON tags